What to Do If my Baby Has Allergic Reaction to Food: A Comprehensive Action Plan

 Severe Symptoms (Anaphylaxis):

-A combination of the above symptoms and:
+A combination of the above symptoms and/or:

-Generalised pink/red colour with hives, intense scratching.
+Generalised pink/red colour

 Difficulty breathing, noisy or wheezing breath, altered voice, wheezy cough or wheezing